RIVER RUNNERS GUIDES

 I was born in the Riverland, South Australia where the wide and slow Murray River winds it’s way through the low mallee scrub.
 I never thought I was adventurous but adventures kept finding me, and I always seemed to have the courage to see where life would go if I just said “yes”.
-There are many miles, driven, flown, cycled, hiked and rafted behind me now, and they led me here to Placerville, California about 8177 miles from my home town of Adelaide, Australia.
+There are many miles, driven, flown, cycled, hiked and rafted behind me now, and they led me here to Placerville, California.

 I went rafting for the first time nearly a decade ago on a class 5 section of the Tully River in Queensland Australia.
-I had no idea what I was getting myself into, but I knew enough to be excited, thrilled, inspired and quite a bit scared.
 In 2012 I went to guide school at River Runners and over the following years my relationship with the river cemented into something inextricable from my personality.
 The excitement, the peace, the fun, the athleticism and the tranquility of whitewater rafting is just so intoxicating for me.

 After working at River Runners for a couple of years, I ventured out of the cocoon to dip my toes in other rivers and other ways of guiding, but nothing really compared to the freedom and satisfaction I felt guiding for River Runners.
 I love watching people forget themselves on a long Gorge day and I love teaching little girls how to skip rocks when moments before they didn't believe they could.
 What I really love is that working as a guide at River Runners feels like adventure, of course we are going to go down river, we are going to eat lunch and run some fun rapids but the rest, well that is just up to you, and my courage to say "yes".

 - Sarah Vee